Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: CIRs for Probing Complex Dynamical Systems

-Both ACI metrics show enhanced amplitude for $\varepsilon=0.1$, with $y\rightarrow x|\gamma$ exhibiting particularly larger CIR values that reflect the reduced timescale separation.
-When $\gamma$ enters strongly negative regimes, it becomes the dominant causal driver, inducing unstable oscillations in both variables.
-However, the corresponding short CIRs of $\gamma\rightarrow y|x$ during these unstable periods indicate that $\gamma$'s causal influence remains temporally confined, affecting instantaneous behavior without extended temporal impact.
-Prior to the return to stable oscillations, particularly around $t=27.5$ and $t=97.5$, the ACI for $y\rightarrow x|\gamma$ displays concurrent strong local ACI peaks with significant dispersion components (see signal-dispersion decomposition in Sections \ref{sec:Tool_Forward_CIR} and \ref{sec:Tool_Backward_CIR} of the Appendix).
-These peaks serve as operational precursors, confirming that internal variability, rather than mean bifurcation dynamics, governs the onset and demise of unstable phases.
-Once $x$ stabilizes around $x\approx 2$ with regular oscillations, the system becomes predominantly bifurcation-driven, exhibiting correlated but delayed responses through the $-\alpha y$ and $\gamma x$ feedback loop.
+Both ACI metrics show enhanced amplitudes for $\varepsilon=0.1$ throughout time, with $y\rightarrow x|\gamma$ also exhibiting particularly larger CIR values that reflect the reduced timescale separation between $x$ and $y$.
+When $\gamma$ changes sign and enters strongly negative regimes, it becomes the dominant causal driver (Figure \ref{fig:climate_tip_fig_5}(a--b)), inducing unstable oscillatory excursions in both variables through internal variability.
+However, the corresponding short CIRs of $\gamma\rightarrow y|x$ during these unstable periods indicate that $\gamma$'s causal influence remains temporally confined after it has already changed sign, affecting instantaneous behavior without extended temporal impact.
+Notably, prior to the return to stable oscillations when $\gamma$ becomes positive, particularly around $t=32$ and $t=97$, the ACI for $y\rightarrow x|\gamma$ displays concurrent strong local ACI peaks with significant dispersion components (see signal--dispersion decomposition in Appendix~\ref{sec:Tool_Forward_CIR} and Appendix~\ref{sec:Tool_Backward_CIR}).
+As such, these peaks serve as operational precursors, confirming that internal variability, rather than mean bifurcation dynamics, governs the onset and demise of unstable phases.
+Once $x$ stabilizes around $x\approx 2$ with regular oscillations when $\gamma>0$, the system becomes predominantly bifurcation-driven, exhibiting correlated but delayed responses through the $-\alpha y$ and $\gamma x$ feedback loop.